 Root Canals in Murphy, TX

-Patients who are told they may need a root canal typically do not react with joy, even if this procedure is designed to manage their pain and save a damaged tooth.
+Patients who are told they may need a root canal in Murphy, TX typically do not react with joy, even if this procedure is designed to manage their pain and save a damaged tooth.
 That’s because root canals have a terrible reputation that precedes them.

 At Smiles at Murphy, we incorporate advanced dental technology and training to make this smile-saving procedure as comfortable and gentle as possible.

 In fact, you’ll likely not feel anything during your root canal treatment because we numb the area thoroughly before starting and even offer sedation dentistry options for those who are feeling anxious.